 In This Article

-- Filing a Workers’ Compensation Claim in Forrest City
+- Filing a Workers’ Compensation Claim in Forest City

-- Possible North Carolina Workers’ Compensation Claim Mistakes
+- Possible Obstacles with a North Carolina Workers’ Compensation Claim

 For a free legal consultation with a workers' compensation lawyer serving Forest City, call 828.286.3866

 Let Our Workers’ Compensation Attorneys in Forest City Help with Your Claim

 If you run into problems filing your workers’ compensation claim and getting benefits in Rutherford County, NC, you can call us.
 Our team is available to help immediately.
 Our goal is to alleviate your worries by taking every concern to heart and addressing every issue that comes along regarding your claim, culminating in securing benefits for you.

 The Farmer & Morris Law, PLLC, team will work diligently to assist with your claim.
 Your attorney will understand the difficulties and challenges claimants experience when dealing with a workplace injury, including the strain individuals face when attempting to recover physically, emotionally, and financially.

 You can expect our team to assist you by:

 - Reviewing your case for free during your initial consultation

 - Examining medical records and incident reports outlining the workplace incident and resulting injury